- Start date: 15 October 2020

 Very few (if any) countries in the world – either low income or high income – can offer this unique naturalistic experiment opportunity to study these linkages between external policy or business decision-induced changes in transport activity and COVID19 spread.

-The project will be especially useful in understanding the differential impacts of different policy measures on transport, air quality and COVID19 spread, and thus help future evidence-based decision making.
+The project is especially useful in understanding the differential impacts of different policy measures on transport, air quality and COVID19 spread, and thus help future evidence-based decision making.
+This study assesses the interactions between policy interventions, and transport, air quality and COVID-19 impacts in Bangladesh.
+Using aggregate time-series models relative contribution of different policies on mobility outcome and disease spread are estimated.